agc93/splunk-shodan-actions/docs/SupportContributing.md

 - Fork the repo
 - Create a new branch named `feature/<your-feature-name>` and make your changes
 - Open a PR from your feature branch against the `master` branch (include the GitHub issue number for fixes)
 - Success!
-I will provide feedback if needed, or just accept the changes directly and they should appear in the next release
+I will provide feedback if needed, or just accept the changes directly and they should appear in the next release.

+If all else fails, reach out to me by email (`git log`) and I will try and help if possible.